stac47/stac47.github.io/_drafts/ruby_and_curses_tutorial.md

 [RubyGems][2].

 I had a small project to build using *curses* library.
-A binding is embedded in the Python library and so seems it to be the case in Ruby stdlib.
+A binding is embedded in the Python library and so seems it to be the case in Ruby's stdlib.
 I dare say my first attemps where not that successful (`require 'curses'` failed).
 Googling around, I found out that it was removed from the stdlib in [2.1.0 release][3] even if it was still in the official documentation ([bug][4]).

-This light small issues solved, I looked for tutorials but the amount of documentations is not that high.
-So the aim of this post: having the same level of tutorial for curses as it is in [Python documentation][5].
+This small issues solved, I looked for tutorials but the amount of documentations is not that high.
+Hence, the aim of this post: having the same level of tutorial for curses as it is in [Python documentation][5].
 I don't think that a Rubyist should look at the original C documentation of *curses* to start with curses ruby binding.

 #Curses and Ruby